Möng Mao: Rise

 Hsö Hkan Hpa (Chinese: Si Kefa) began the expansion of Möng Mao's territory in the 1330s–1340s, taking advantage of the good economic conditions and power vacuum in the region.
 Although chronicles disagree on the exact date of his accession to the throne, the most plausible date given is 1335.
 In Tai chronicles, Hsö Hkan Hpa gained the submission of neighbouring Tai states, including Hsenwi and Möng Mit, then gathered a large army to march against the governor of Yunnan.
 The Yuan court ordered local Yunnan authorities to subdue him and four military expeditions were sent in 1342, 1346, 1347 and 1348, but they ended in failure.
 Fearing further attacks, Hsö Hkan Hpa sent his son, the heir apparent (mansan 滿三 (Note: Mansan 滿三 is a Chinese transliteration of the Tai term maang saa ᥛᥣᥒᥰ ᥘᥣᥰ, meaning prince or heir apparent, a Burmese loanword used frequently in Tai literature.)), to the Yuan court to nominally recognize their authority.
 With the outbreak of the Red Turban Rebellions, there was little else the Yuan could do to subdue him, so he was appointed as the "Pingmian Pacification Commissioner", a title which recognized his control over new territories and further bolstered his prestige and legitimacy.

 After the war with China, Hsö Hkan Hpa turned his attention west.
 He sent his brother Hkun Sam Lông west to conquer Assam, which surrendered without resistance and began paying tribute.
 However, believing his brother was conspiring against him, he poisoned and killed him on his return.
+Scholars argue that it was the Chutia kingdom of Assam which faced this invading army from Möng Mao.
+A similarly story regarding an invasion of the Chutia kingdom during the reign of one Lekhroi, by a military under a prince from East is prevalent among Deoris, a community of Chutia priests.
+The story concludes with the descendant of the Chutia king reinstated as a tributary by the invading army.
 The Sagaing kingdom sent an expedition against Möng Mao in 1356, possibly as a response to Möng Mao's expansion into Kale.
 Hsö Hkan Hpa then ordered expeditions against the Burmese kingdoms of Sagaing and Pinya.
 Shan raids were reported in 1359 and 1362, and finally the two kingdoms fell in 1364 and were completely devastated, leading to the rise of the Ava kingdom.

 Hsö Hkan Hpa died in 1369.
 He was succeeded by his eldest son Si Bingfa (called Hsö Pem Hpa in Tai).
 In 1371, the subordinate states of Möng Yang and Kale went to war with each other.
 Si Bingfa ruled for 8 years and was succeeded by his son Tai Bian (Hkun Tai Pem Hpa).
 Tai Bian was a tyrant, and was killed by his uncle Zhao Xiaofa (Hkun Ngok Chyo Hpa) who established himself as ruler.
 A year later, Zhao Xiaofa was killed by bandits, and the people established his younger brother Si Wafa (Hsö Wan Hpa) as ruler.